Svaty: Svaty 2 (2009)

 The story takes place on the eve of 8 March.
 Masha is in the last month of pregnancy.
 She and Maxim have a crisis in their relationship, and their six-year-old daughter Zhenya begins to interfere.
-The girl finds an original solution — she calls her grandparents.
+The girl finds an original solution – she calls her grandparents.
 In-laws are rushing to the rescue.
 They try to reconcile their children, but everyone does it in their own way, as a result of which in-laws do not just quarrel with children, but also bring the family to the brink of divorce.
 Only the alliance of the in-laws can save their marriage.
 Masha gives birth to twins.

 Svaty 3 (2009)

 Several months have passed since the events of the second part.
 Summer begins.
 Masha and Maxim leave for the Netherlands, and Zhenya is left in the village of Kuchugury under the supervision of Budko.
-The Kovalevs come to them to help look after their granddaughter and at the same time prepare her for entering the Lyceum.
+The Kovalevs come to them to help look after their granddaughter and at the same time prepare her for entering a lyceum.

-Since that moment, no less important character appears in the story — friend, cousin, neighbor and drinking buddy of Ivan Budko — Dmitry Bukhankin, who is called Mitya.
+Since that moment, no less important character appears in the story – friend, cousin, neighbor and drinking buddy of Ivan Budko – Dmitry Bukhankin, who is called Mityai.
 In this season in-laws begin to get along.
 Together they have to lead a healthy lifestyle: do not drink, do not smoke and do not eat after 18:00.
 Ivan is fired from his job, but soon he returns to the bakery and becomes the manager of the garage.

 Svaty 4 (2010)

 The action takes place one year after the events of the third season, and again in the summer.
 The in-laws leave for Turkey to visit their children and grandchildren.
 Zhenya's parents send her to the children's camp "Artek".
 The grandparents go to Crimea, not so much to rest as to take care of their beloved granddaughter Zhenya.
 Grandparents never learn to live without a granddaughter; it is difficult for them to get along with each other.
-By happy circumstance they get a house, which they turn into a hotel, in order to show their gratitude for finding temporary housing all the money they have earned to Masha and Maxim.
+By happy circumstance they get a house, which they turn into a hotel, to show their gratitude for finding temporary housing all the money they have earned to Masha and Maxim.
 Olga and Yuri try to hide from all their divorce, but soon everyone learns about it, including Olga's parents.

 Novogodniye Svaty (2010)

 The main characters Ivan and Valentina decide to celebrate New Year very modestly, without Christmas trees and festive delicacies, in the native village of Kuchugury.
-But, their city in-laws come — Yuri and Olga Kovalev with Zhenya, their granddaughter.
-And the celebrities who are going to corporate parties become stuck in the village because of heavy snowfall and drifts on the roads.
+But, their city in-laws come – Yuri and Olga Kovalev with Zhenya, their granddaughter.
+And celebrities who are going to corporate parties nearby get stuck in the village because of heavy snowfall and drifts on the roads.
 The hotel does not have enough space, and in-laws, experienced in this business, offer their services.